- 59 Bachelors

 Office of Student Engagement (OSE) supports an inclusive student life environment by offering social and co-curricular opportunities that foster student involvement and build affinity to California State University, San Bernardino.

 OSE is here to support our students who want to expand their educational experience and leadership skills.
 OSE advises over 150 unique student clubs and organizations.
 Students can also stop by the office to inquire about the 23 Greek Life chapters active at CSUSB.
 OSE also houses the National Student Exchange program, which allows students to experience up to one year at another university within the US and Canada.

 Living on campus is one of the easiest ways to become involved at CSUSB.
 The Villages offers on-campus housing for students in three residential environments: Serrano Village, Arrowhead Village and University Village.
 Living on campus is a significant part of the CSUSB experience for approximately 1,500 students.

 California State University, San Bernardino is located on 430 acres at the foothills of the San Bernardino Mountains.
-We are a medium-sized university featuring a contemporary setting, small classes, modern and well-equipped labs and facilities, strong support services and close faculty contact.
+We are a medium-sized university featuring, small classes, modern and well-equipped labs and facilities, strong student support services and opportunities for close faculty contact.

 Being born and raised on the island of Guam, I wanted to go somewhere different for school.
 After spending my first 2 years of undergrad at the University of Guam, I knew I had to venture off to grow as an individaul.
 So I set my sights to Cal State University, San Bernardino to pursue my dream in becoming a physical therapist.
 My experience in CSUSB's kinesiology program...